 Does car insurance cover hit and run damage?
 Let's examine the steps to take in the wake of an accident.

-If you’ve been the victim of a hit and run car accident, you're familiar with the anger and confusion that follows.
+If you’ve been the victim of a hit-and-run car accident, you're familiar with the anger and confusion that follows.
 Unfortunately, these incidents are fairly common, so it’s important to understand the auto insurance implications of a hit and run.
-Let’s take a look at the steps to take to ensure your car insurance covers you in the wake of a hit and run.
+Let’s take a look at the steps to take to ensure your car insurance covers you in the wake of a hit and run as well as how a hit and run affects the perpetrator's insurance rates if they're caught.

 Car insurance does cover hit and run accidents, as long as you carry collision or uninsured property damage coverage.
 While these coverage options are not legally required, they’re fairly common.
 If your vehicle is leased or financed, you probably have this coverage by default.